anttisalonen/progbook/rst/ds2.rst

 In practice, due to the overhead of allocating memory for individual cells and the performance issues caused by memory fragmentation and poor cache locality, linked lists rarely show any performance benefit over arrays.

+Apart from *singly linked lists* like above, there are also *doubly linked lists*, where each element not only has a pointer to the next element but also to the previous one.
+These allow traversing in both directions in the list for the extra cost of storing a pointer, and maintaining this on element insertion and deletion.

 Sets
 ====